 Based on a few categories, we created a simple to follow point system to find out which one would be a better option.

 1. Calorie Tracking: Winner = Noom

 The concept of calories in and calories out is easy to understand; essentially, you want to make sure you burn more energy than you consume, and as a result, you’ll lose weight and achieve your fitness goals faster in just a matter of weeks.
 (2)

-Noom claims to have an easy way of searching for different types of food and ingredients and then entering the amount you ate.
-With millions of different meals in the database, the company claims to have every possible meal covered, so you won't spend so much time looking for your next meal.
+Noom claims to have an easy way of searching for different types of food and ingredients and then entering the amount you eat.
+With millions of different meals in the database, the company claims to have every possible meal covered, so you won't spend so much time to plan for your next meal.

 Weight Watchers, on the other hand, doesn’t track calories as such, but rather a set amount of points for everything you eat and drink daily.

 Some people find this an easier concept to work with, but given the positive reviews for the former, there does seem to be a shift towards working with traditional caloric measures.

 So, because it actually tracks your calorie progress, it’s a 1-0 lead for Noom.